Housing Recovery Project, Dominica

 PROJECT TYPE: Housing Recovery Scheme

-PROJECT PARTNERS: World Bank; Government of Dominica
+PROJECT PARTNERS: World Bank and Government of Dominica

-ENGINEERING PARTNERS: Clarkebond; Edghill Fortune Associates
+ENGINEERING PARTNERS: Clarkebond and Edghill Fortune Associates

 COST CONSULTANT: Rider Levett Bucknall